![]() |

 ons net so waar is as wat dit in die Bybelse tyd was.

 My Revision Notes will engage students with our updated approach to consolidating course content and helping them learn, practise and apply their skills and understanding.
-Coverage of key content is combined with practical study tips and effective planning strategies to create a guide that students can rely on to build both knowledge and confidence. - Helps students plan and manage their learning independently with our topic-by-topic planner - Encourages students to practise and apply their skills and knowledge with regular 'Now test yourself' sections, refreshed practice questions and answer guidance online - Supports subject-specific exam skills with a new exam skills box at the end of each chapter - Reflects the structure and format of recent exams with refreshed exam-style questions and improved course coverage - Includes content mapped to the specification, streamlined to give students the knowledge they need to help with the exams - Covers content for all three components of the Edexcel specification - UK Government and Politics, Political Ideas and Global Politics - Helps students understand key terms with user-friendly definitions and tips throughout, plus a glossary - Builds quick recall with bullet-pointed summaries at the end of each chapter, designed to reinforce knowledge and understanding
+Coverage of key content is combined with practical study tips and effective planning strategies to create a guide that students can rely on to build both knowledge and confidence. - Helps students plan and manage their learning independently with our topic-by-topic planner - Encourages students to practise and apply their skills and knowledge with regular 'Now test yourself' sections, refreshed practice questions and answer guidance online - Supports subject-specific exam skills with a new exam skills box at the end of each chapter - Reflects the structure and format of recent exams with refreshed exam-style questions and improved course coverage - Includes content mapped to the specification, streamlined to give students the knowledge they need to help with the exams - Covers content for all three components of the Edexcel specification - UK Government and Politics, Political Ideas and US Government and Politics - Helps students understand key terms with user-friendly definitions and tips throughout, plus a glossary - Builds quick recall with bullet-pointed summaries at the end of each chapter, designed to reinforce knowledge and understanding

 Caldecott Honor winner Steve Jenkins presents a fascinating look at the bones of the human body as compared to the bones of animals, and shows them off!
 This book is far from skinny-it's the definitive nonfiction title about human and animal bones, delivered with in-your-face accuracy and intrigue.
 In this visually driven volume, kids come face-to-face with some head-to-toe bony comparisons, many of them shown actual size.
 Here you'll find the differences between a man's hand and that of a spider monkey; the great weight of an elephant's leg, paired with the feather-light femur of a stork; and rib-tickling info about snakes and sloths.
 How many bones are in the whole human body?